F33RNI/Liberty-Way/README.md

 ## Logotype

-AMLS and Liberty-X logo was designed by Fern H. aka Pavel Neshumov
+AMLS and Liberty-X (Liberty-Drones) logo was designed by Fern Lane

 ----------